TimvanScherpenzeel/profiling-research/README.md

 - Do as much as you can in the vertex shader rathe than in the fragment shader because, per rendering pass, fragment shaders run many more times than vertex shaders, any calculation that can be done on the vertices and then just interpolated among fragments is a performance benefit (this interpolation is done "automagically" for you, through the fixed functionality rasterization phase of the WebGL pipeline).
 - Reduce the amount of WebGL state changes by caching and mirroring the state on the JavaScript.
 By diffing the state in JavaScript you can drastically reduce the amount of expensive WebGL state changes.
 - Avoid anything that requires synching the CPU and GPU as it is potentially very slow.
 Cache WebGL getter calls such as `getParameter` and `getUniformLocation` in JavaScript variables and only programtically use `setParameter` after making sure you actually need to set the parameter by checking the mirrored WebGL state in JavaScript.
+- Cull any geometry that won't be visible.
+- Group mesh submissions with the same state in order to prevent unnecessary WebGL state switches.

 If you are fragment shader bound you can look at the following optimisation techniques:
 - Avoid having to resize textures to be a power of two during runtime.